-Today as I was drinking my coffee it got into my mind a it does every so often about the amount of sugar I would use in the past.
-These days I drink it black ninety percent of the time or maybe use cream if we’re out as an extra treat. but that wasn’t always the case.
+Today as I was drinking my coffee it got into my mind as it does every so often about the amount of sugar I would use in the past.
+These days I drink it black ninety percent of the time or maybe use cream if we’re out as an extra treat.
+But that wasn’t always the case.

-Some years ago, I don’t remember exactly how long ago my coffee wasn’t quite done brewing but I already had my coffee cup in my hand and the sugar was in my other hand so I just poured the amount of sugar I’d typically use into bottom of my mug.
-It doesn’t matter if it’s in before or after your pour the coffee since you stir it anyways.
+Some years ago, I don’t remember exactly how long ago my coffee had not quite finished brewing, but I already had my coffee cup in my hand and the sugar was in my other hand.
+Since it was in my hands, already just poured the amount of sugar I’d typically use into the bottom of my mug.
+It doesn’t matter whether it’s in before or after you pour the coffee, since you stir it anyway.

 That day is when I realized the shocking amount of the sugar that I’d use in my coffee.
-I realized how unhealthy that had to be and that day was the last day I ever used sugar as an additive for my coffee.
-Black coffee took a little bit of getting used to but now that’s my preference.
-I honestly don’t even know how I drank it back then with all that sugar but it was just what I always did since I was a small kid.
+I realized how unhealthy that had to be, and that day was the last day I ever used sugar as an additive for my coffee.
+Black coffee took a bit of getting used to, but now that’s my preference.
+I honestly don’t even know how I drank it back then with all that sugar, but it was just what I always did since I was a small kid.

 This is just one example of how you can make small choices that can drastically help your heath.
-I’m a firm believer of the simple concept is if you become aware of a problem in which you can make choices to improve your situation you do it now.
+I’m a firm believer of the simple concept is if you become aware of an issue in which you can make choices to improve your situation, you do it now.
 Don’t say you’ll do it later/ Just cut that shit out right away.

 You see it with smokers all the time.
 They’re cutting back.
-They’ll quit for their new years resolution.
-They never do actually quit and as much as they convince themselves otherwise they never cut back either.
-If you’re serious about quitting smoking you just stop.
+They’ll quit for their New Year’s resolution.
+Not only that, but they never do actually quit and as much as they convince themselves, and otherwise they never cut back either.
+If you’re serious about quitting smoking, you just stop.
 Cut the bullshit excuses.
 Neighbors of our said they’re cutting back and quitting a little while ago.
 Guess what?
-They’re still chain smoking back and forth all day long when they’re home.
+They’re still chain-smoking back and forth all day long when they’re home.

 Same thing with eating.
 “I’m starting my diet next week.”
 I’m doing a challenge.
-Next week they might start their diet but that doesn’t last long because they just go back to old habits.
-If they were actually serious about loosing weight they’d start right away by at least attempting to eat better.
-Not binge until they plan on starting the diet.
+Next week they might start their diet, but that doesn’t last long because they just go back to old habits.
+If they were actually serious about losing weight, they’d start right away by at least attempting to eat better.
+Not binge until they intend to start the diet.
 It’s a lifestyle change and not just a temporary one.